Home » How to List Installed Modules in PowerShell

 Parameters

-How to Get all Installed Modules
+How to List All Installed Modules

 Get-InstalledModule